JonathanKelsi/pwnable.kr/cmd1.md

 }
 ```

 The program first sets the `PATH` environment variable to `/thankyouverymuch`.
 Then, it executes the command that is passed as an argument.
 However, the program checks if the command contains `flag`, `sh`, or `tmp` and if it does, it returns.
-This means that we cannot execute the `flag` file, the `sh` command, or the `tmp` directory.

 Our goal is to print the flag.
 However, since the `PATH` environment variable was changed, we can't just call `cat` or `ls` to print the flag - the shell will not be able to find the executable files.
 However, we can still use the `cat` command by using the absolute path to the executable file.